native-land-digital/next-nld/README.md

 - TailwindCSS
 - PostgreSQL with PostGIS
 - Next Auth
-- Amazon S3 buckets
+- AWS S3 buckets for assets fronted with Cloudfront
+- AWS Lambdas for API and geocode searcher, via API Gateway
 - Mapbox MTS and Mapbox GL JS
-- i18n, next-intl (Note: had to remove due to middleware costs)
-- Datadog ingesting logs from Vercel
+- i18n custom solution with rewrites and redirects to avoid middleware costs
+- Logs with CloudWatch for API gateways
+- Google Analytics for general website analytics

 We would love to have you involved if you have any fixes or additions you'd like to see on the site.